Are NFTs the future of eCommerce?

 Look, NFTs are still pretty new in eCommerce, and because of this, they’re arguably pretty volatile.
 Unless you’ve already got a deep understanding of crypto, a big experimentation budget, or really think this could be a game-changer for your business – it might not be the time to dive headlong into building an entire NFT strategy with your eCommerce product development team… at least just not yet.

 But exploring how you could take your products into the digital space?
 That’s not such a bad idea.

 Home and living brands could start offering digital-only artwork alongside prints and paintings – with high-end TVs moonlighting as wall art, customers are likely to want to curate what they display just like they do with physical products.
 As our homes become ever more filled with tech, there’s other digital-only opportunities too – everything from colour-changing lightbulbs to voice activated assistants could inspire an innovative digital product.
 Or how about selling a digital interior design service, where a customer pays a one-time fee to have the bedroom of their dreams planned out for them in a 360-degree view on their computer screen?
-We’ve seen consumer drive to personalise every aspect of their homes grow exponentially over the last year, and the brands that help them do so will be the real winners going forward.
+We’ve seen consumer drive to personalise every aspect of their homes grow exponentially over the last few years, and the brands that help them do so will be the real winners going forward.